-This exciting and fulfilling course is focused on developing your knowledge, skills and understanding of contemporary issues in the childhood studies sector.
-The course blends theory with practice as there is the expectation that you will complete a voluntary placement or be employed in an early years setting or school for the duration of your studies.
-The multi-disciplinary programme prepares students for careers in early years education and care or primary education as a teaching assistant or class teacher, family support, health and social services.
+This exciting and fulfilling course is focused on extending your knowledge, skills and understanding of contemporary issues in the childhood studies sector.
+The course blends theory with practice as there is the expectation that you will complete a placement, or be employed, in an early years setting or school for the duration of your studies.
+The multi-disciplinary programme prepares students for careers in early years and care or primary education as a teaching assistant or class teacher, family support, health and social services.

-The three-year degree programme is taught by a highly experienced, professional team with expertise in the fields of education and the early years sector.
-It draws on external practitioners and experts in the field to provide specialist input.
-You will have the opportunity to explore theoretical perspectives and work-based practice through lectures, workshops, presentations, work-based projects, electronic discussions and assignments.
+The course is taught by a highly experienced professional team with expertise in the fields of education and the early years sector.
+You will have the opportunity to explore theoretical perspectives and work based practice through lectures, workshops, presentations, work based projects, presentations and assignments.
 There is a strong emphasis on the development of ICT, communication and presentation skills.
-With a full BA Hons degree and appropriate entry requirements, you could progress into primary teacher training or early years teacher training, both of which would require a further year of study.
-Some students decide to continue their studies moving on to master's level study in Education, Early Years or Social Work.
-Some students progress into management posts in early years or full day care settings.
+With the foundation degree in Early Years and Education you may be able to progress on to our top-up qualification, which will provide you with the opportunity to gain a BA (Hons) in Childhood Studies.